upsight/doctor/docs/types.rst

 * :attr:`~doctor.types.String.max_length` - The maximum length of the string.
 * :attr:`~doctor.types.String.min_length` - The minimum length of the string.
+* :attr:`~doctor.types.SuperType.nullable` - Indicates if the value of this type is allowed to be None.
 * :attr:`~doctor.types.String.pattern` - A regex pattern the string should
   match anywhere whitin it.
 Uses `re.search`.
 * :attr:`~doctor.types.String.trim_whitespace` - If `True` the string will be